What is a Biomass Power Plant Manager?

 What is the workplace of a Biomass Power Plant Manager like?

-Biomass power plant managers spend equal time within the production areas of the plants and their own private offices.
+A biomass power plant manager generally splits their time between the production area of the plant and their own private office.
 When in the production area performing tests and gathering information for input and output reports, managers must wear protective gear and equipment that is up to code.

 While in their offices, managers will meet with staff and upper management to discuss the gathered data, as well as production and maintenance testing and protocol.
 This workspace is also where managers write the reports detailing their findings as well as where they manage supply inventory.